The dental 3D printing market is blowing up. There hasn’t been this much interest and hype in an aspect of digital dentistry in a long time.

 Print Speed

 Great speed.
-Not the fastest but good for a DLP printer.
+Not the fastest but good for a LCD printer.
 Not designed for maximum/reckless speed, the SOL combines reliability, accuracy and fast prints.
 Having pioneered the medium and small build plates which others have since copied it seems, the SOL gives doctors the option of smaller print platforms that can print quicker.

 Ease of Use